apache/datasketches-website/docs/Architecture/MajorSketchFamilies.md

 Later we developed the [kll/KllFloatsSketch](https://github.com/apache/datasketches-java/blob/master/src/main/java/org/apache/datasketches/kll/KllFloatsSketch.java)  (Named after its authors), which is also a quantiles sketch, that achieves near optimal small size for a given accuracy.

+The most recent sketch in this group is called the Relative Error Quantiles sketch, which is a cousin of the KLL sketch except that it provides very high accuracy at one of the ends of the rank domain.
+If your application requires high accuracy primarily for the very high ranks, e.g., the 99.999%ile, or the very low ranks, e.g. the .00001%ile, and you can give up some accuracy at the other end of the rank scale, this sketch is designed for you.

 ## Frequent Items / Heavy Hitters Sketches

 ### [Frequent Items Sketches]({{site.docs_dir}}/Frequency/FrequentItemsOverview.html): Finding the Heavy Hitter Objects from a Stream